Complexity and Misspecification: Introduction

 \section{Introduction}

 Economic agents routinely rely on simplified models to make decisions in complex environments such as financial markets, insurance, and macroeconomic forecasting.
-These models distill reality into a small number of parameters and probabilistic relationships, but agents may be concerned that such structured representations are only approximations of the true data-generating process.
-A large literature on robust control, beginning with \citet{hansen01,hansen08}, captures this concern by modeling decision makers who choose actions to perform well under worst-case distortions of a reference model.
+These models distill reality into a small number of parameters and probabilistic relationships, but agents may worry that such structured representations are only approximations of the true data-generating process.
+A large literature on robust control, beginning with \citet{hansen01,hansen08}, addresses this concern by modeling decision makers who choose actions to perform well under worst-case distortions of a reference model.
+In this framework, concerns about misspecification are captured by allowing Nature to distort the reference model, with larger departures penalized according to relative entropy.
+But these penalties depend only on statistical distance: they do not distinguish between a diffuse worst-case belief and a simple, concentrated adverse narrative.

-Standard robustness frameworks discipline worst-case distortions using relative entropy penalties, which limit how far Nature can move from the agent’s structured model.
-These penalties depend only on statistical distance and are largely silent about the complexity of the alternative scenarios the agent fears.
-By contrast, a long tradition in statistics and learning theory dating back to Occam’s razor emphasizes a preference for simpler explanations over complex ones \citep{box76,mdl78}.
+In contrast, a long tradition in statistics and learning theory dating back to Occam’s razor emphasizes a preference for simpler explanations over complex ones \citep{box76,mdl78}.
 This raises a natural question: how should an agent trade off concern about misspecification against a preference for simple, plausible worst-case narratives?
-We model simplicity using Shannon entropy because it is the unique additive regularizer that preserves the convex duality structure underlying robust control and yields a closed-form Gibbs distortion.
-Importantly, we penalize the entropy of worst-case distortions---not the richness of the model class itself---so simplicity disciplines the construction of adversarial explanations rather than restricting which structured models the agent considers.
+We answer this question by adding a penalty on the entropy of the worst-case distortion.
+In the baseline model, we measure complexity using Shannon entropy, because it preserves the convex-duality structure underlying robust control and yields a closed-form Gibbs distortion.
+Importantly, we penalize the entropy of worst-case distortions, not the richness of the model class itself, so simplicity disciplines the construction of adversarial explanations rather than restricting which structured models the agent considers.

-This paper incorporates a preference for simplicity into a robust decision framework.
-We extend \citeauthor{lanzani25}'s (\citeyear{lanzani25}) framework, where agents adjust robustness endogenously based on model fit, adding a complexity parameter that penalizes the entropy of worst-case distortions.
-This penalty forces worst-case beliefs to balance pessimism against simplicity: among all distortions that make payoffs low, Nature prefers those that are more concentrated and easier to describe.
-The resulting worst-case beliefs admit a closed-form characterization with a Gibbs structure, combining an exponential tilt in utilities with a power transformation of the structured model.
-When the complexity parameter is zero, the framework reduces to the model of \citet{lanzani25}.
-As complexity aversion increases, holding fixed the set of models the agent entertains, the entropy of the worst-case distortion decreases.